Black Knowe is a unique farm glamping site looking out to Fair Head.

 The Black Knowe farm glamping site is a 50-minute drive from Belfast International airport and a short 8- minute drive from Ballycastle.
 Whether it be a romantic country getaway or a time to celebrate with a group of nearest & dearest, Black Knowe can accommodate you and our location will most certainly delight you.
 You will be spoilt for choice with a diverse range of restaurants, pubs, major attractions, beauty spots & events.

 We are open all year round, but please note that there is a minimum 2 night stay during July and August.
-Limited availability 1 night stays for July and August will be released in June.
+Limited availability 1 night stays for July and August will be released from the 1st June.

 WHAT OUR GUESTS SAY